- Do you accept genre fiction?

 - We have a volunteer crew of about twenty-five readers.
 All of our readers have an extensive background in the literary arts and most have advanced degrees in English or writing or both.
 They are put through a grueling gauntlet before being offered a position.
 Submissions are also read by our editorial interns, who hold an equally competitive position and are extensively vetted.
 Finally, most of the magazine’s editorial staff read submissions on an ongoing basis, as well.

-Tin House is now reading for our next THREE issues:
+Tin House is currently accepting unsolicited submissions for our next THREE issues: